Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - It has a single button and remote start

-- Engine is designed to prevent overheating and ensures longer durability
+- The engine is designed to prevent overheating and ensures longer durability

-- It is versatile as generator can power smaller to larger items
+- It is versatile as a generator can power smaller to larger items

 - Poor customer service and tech support